Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of odd index

 For the inductive step, suppose that the theorem holds for a given integer $n$.
 Let us take an integer $k$ such that $k\ge \lceil \frac{(n+1)}{3}\rceil$ and prove the result for $(n+1,k)$-instantons of all such $k$.

-\begin{step}[Construction of an instanton of higher rank] By assumption, there exists then a $(n,k)$ 't Hooft bundle $E_{n}^k$ satisfying the theorem and moreover such a bundle satisfies $\chi(E_{n}^k, \cals)=n-3k \le -1$.
+\begin{step}[Construction of an instanton of higher rank] By the inductive assumption, there exists a $(n,k)$ 't Hooft bundle $E_{n}^k$ satisfying the theorem and moreover such a bundle satisfies $\chi(E_{n}^k, \cals)=n-3k \le -1$.
 Therefore, there exists a non-zero element $[e]\in \Ext^1(E_{n}^k,\cals)$ which defines a non-split short exact sequence:

-$E_{n+1}^k$ is a strictly $\mu$-semistable but Gieseker unstable $(n+1,k)$ instanton.
-Applying Lemmata \ref{lem:ext-ss} and \ref{lem:ext-unobstructed}, we deduce that $E_{n+1}^k$ is unobstructred and that $E_{n}^k$ is its only torsion-free quotient having slope $\frac{-1}{2}$.
-From the short exact sequence \eqref{eq:ext-ss} it is also immediate to check that, as $E_{n}^k$ satisfies \ref{quadric-iii}, the same holds for $E_{n+1}^k.$ \end{step}
+Here, $E_{n+1}^k$ is a strictly slope-semistable, Gieseker-unstable $(n+1,k)$-instanton.
+Applying Lemmas \ref{lem:ext-ss} and \ref{lem:ext-unobstructed}, we deduce that $E_{n+1}^k$ is unobstructed and that $E_{n}^k$ is its only torsion-free quotient having slope $-\frac{1}{2}$.
+From the short exact sequence \eqref{eq:ext-ss} it is also immediate to check that, since $E_{n}^k$ satisfies \ref{quadric-iii}, the same holds for $E_{n+1}^k.$ \end{step}

-Our final goal is to deform $E_{n+1}^k$ to an unobstructed $\mu$-stable 't Hooft instanton.
+Our final goal is to deform $E_{n+1}^k$ to an unobstructed slope-stable 't Hooft instanton.
 We start by looking at the cokernel sheaf $F^k_{n+1}$ of a global section of $E_{n+1}^k$.

-\begin{step}[Check unobstructedness of $F_{n+1}^k$] As for the even rank case we start by lifting a global section $s\in H^0(E_{2n}^k(1))$ satisfying \ref{quadric-ii} to $s'\in H^0(E_{n+1}^k(1))$, note that taking such a lift is always possible due to the vanishing of $H^1(\cals(1))$.
+\begin{step}[Check unobstructedness of $F_{n+1}^k$] As for the even-index case, we start by lifting a global section $s\in H^0(E_{n}^k(1))$ satisfying \ref{quadric-ii} to $s'\in H^0(E_{n+1}^k(1))$.
+Note that taking such a lift is possible due to the vanishing of $H^1(\cals(1))$.
 This leads to a commutative diagram: